rubyunconfeu/2019-website/index.md

 ## Tickets

-### with all tickets you gain access to both conference days as well as free food, drinks and entry to the party.
+#### With all tickets you gain access to both conference days as well as free food, drinks and entry to the party.

 <tito-widget event="ruby-unconf/2019"></tito-widget>